GitHub Sponsors

 To register for GitHub Sponsors, follow these steps:

-* Visit [github.com/sponsors](http://github.com/sponsors) and sign your Github organization up for the Sponsors waitlist:
+* Visit [github.com/sponsors](http://github.com/sponsors) and sign your GitHub organization up for the Sponsors waitlist:

 * Select: "This organization is using a fiscal host" and select "*Open Source Collective"* from the menu.